dune73/test-4/tutorial-5/README.md

 $> egrep -c "\"GET " logs/access.log
 ```

-This should result in 100 GET requests:
+This should result in at least 100 GET requests.
+More if you did not start with an empty file:

 ```bash
 100